-It's fair to say sugar has been a very hot topic over recent times, often dominating the headlines.
-It can be hard to know what the right approach is when it comes to eating sugar – should it be demonised and cut out completely or is there a place for it in our diet?
+It's true to say sugar has dominated the headlines in recent years.
+It can be hard to know what the right approach should be -– does it deserve to be demonised and cut out completely or is there a place for sugar in our diet?

-We will try to clear up some of the confusion and address some common questions on the subject.
+We will try to cut through the confusion and answer some common questions on the subject.

 Sugar is the building blocks of carbohydrates – glucose is the smallest molecule, which makes up other simple sugars and starches.
 It is present in most foods to some degree – even chicken breast has a small amount of carbohydrates!
 We need glucose to fuel our brain – it is the only nutrient small enough for the brain to work properly, but we can get glucose from breaking down complex carbohydrates such as starches, as well as from sugary foods and drinks.